ap945/phlsM3U8_downner/README.md

 - When downloading multiple master playlists simultaneously, quality must be selected manually — it is recommended to download them one by one

-- For configuration options, see `config_set.config` (hover in your IDE to view all fields)
+- For configuration options, see `Config` (hover in your IDE to view all fields)
 ## 0.1.2 None

 ## 0.1.1 Chinese logging -> English logging